rtaibah/jekyll-blog/_posts/blog/2008-12-09-7-cool-and-functional-android-applications-video-tour.md

 title: "7 Cool (and Functional) Android Applications [Video Tour]"
 author: rami
-permalink: /2008/12/09/7-cool-and-functional-android-applications-video-tour/
 layout: linuxologist
 categories: [Blog]
 tags: [apps, android, mobile]
-summary: "Its been almost a month since my 2 brothers and I received our G1 phones from ebay, and truth to be told, it really exceeded our expectations.
-True we have our gripes, which we will detail in a future blog (stay tuned), but our final vote is, that its the best phone we had the pleasure to use."

 ---